-China continues to impose bovine spongiform encephalopathy (BSE) related restrictions on 1. all imports of beef and beef products from the United States, despite the fact that the World Organization for Animal Health (OIE) classified the United States as "controlled risk" for BSE in May 2007.
+- China continues to impose bovine spongiform encephalopathy (BSE) related restrictions on imports of beef and beef products from the United States, contrary to the guidelines of the World Organization for Animal Health (OIE).
+The OIE classified the United States as "controlled risk" for BSE in May 2007.
 The OIE Code provides for conditions under which beef and beef products can be safely traded from all countries.
 In the case of "controlled risk" countries, the OIE recognizes that trade in beef and beef products and cattle of all ages from a "controlled risk" country is safe, provided that certain slaughter and beef processing conditions are met, including the removal of appropriate specified risk materials (SRMs) in a manner that avoids cross-contamination of meat.
-As the OIE recognized by its classification of the United States as "controlled risk," the United States has satisfied these conditions by taking the following steps to mitigate BSE risk: (a) appropriate removal of SRMs; (b) implementation of an appropriate feed ban that has been effectively enforced; (c) an active surveillance program that has exceeded OIE requirements, and (d) thorough epidemiological investigations of all BSE cases.
-Since the May 2007 OIE classification of the United States as a "controlled risk" country, the governments of Canada, the Philippines, Indonesia, Barbados, Malaysia, Qatar, Ghana, Costa Rica and Belize have opened their markets to the full range of US beef and beef products consistent with OIE guidelines, recognizing that US BSE measures are effective.
-To date, however, China has only offered to accept products from animals that are under 30 months of age.

-- (a) In connection with last year's transitional review before this Committee, the United States asked China whether it had performed a risk assessment relevant to its BSErelated restrictions on imports of beef and beef products from the United States as contemplated by Articles 2 and 5 of the Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement).
-China did not respond to this question.
-Please indicate whether China has performed a relevant risk assessment and, if so, explain how that risk assessment supports the measures that China is applying to US-origin beef and beef products. - (b) Please explain China's plans for opening its market to the full range of US beef and beef products consistent with OIE guidelines, as other WTO Members have done.
+The United States has satisfied these conditions by taking the following steps to mitigate BSE risk: appropriate removal of SRMs; (b) implementation of an appropriate feed ban that has been effectively enforced; (c) an active surveillance program that has exceeded OIE requirements, and (d) thorough epidemiological investigations of all BSE cases.
+Since the May 2007 OIE classification of the United States as a "controlled risk" country, the governments of Canada, the Philippines, Indonesia, Malavsia.
+Ghana, Costa Rica and Belize, among others, have opened their markets to the full range of US beef and beef products consistent with OIE guidelines, recognizing that US BSE measures are effective.
+To date, however, China has only offered to accept products from animals that are under 30 months of age. - (a) In connection with last year's transitional review before this Committee, the United States asked China whether it had performed a risk assessment relevant to its BSE-related restrictions on imports of beef and beef products from the United States.
+China stated that it had "conducted the necessary risk assessments on beef imported from the United States and there had been many technical communications on numerous occasions".
+However, no additional information was provided.
+Please provide additional information on the risk assessment, including an explanation of how that risk assessment supports the measures that China is applying to US-origin beef and beef products. - (b) Please explain China's plans for opening its market to the full range of US beef and beef products consistent with OIE guidelines.